Ottawa, Montreal and Quebec Meal Kits 2022

 Ottawa and Montreal meal kits and other food subscription boxes in Quebec have blossomed from locally run businesses by ma-and-pa entrepreneurs, to nationwide mega-companies.
 With so many meal kit delivery options to choose from, Montreal and Ottawa residents are fortunate to benefit from competition in the market, and the ability to select from a wide variety of meal kit companies.

 We’re not going to look at the various types of pre-made meals that are available for pick up or grocery delivery options.
-Instead, we’re going to focus on which national meal kit companies (see our Hello Fresh Review, Goodfood Review, and Chef’s Plate Review for more information) deliver to Montreal and the rest of Quebec, and compare them to some of the smaller, local-only options.
+Instead, we’re going to focus on which national meal kit companies (see our Hello Fresh, Goodfood, and Chef’s Plate for more information) deliver to Montreal and the rest of Quebec, and compare them to some of the smaller, local-only options.

 Background on Montreal and Quebec Area and Meal Kits Industry